joelwmale/laravel-cart/README.md

 $item->getPriceSumWithConditions();
 ```

-## Credits
+## 🫡 Credits

-Huge credits to the original maintainer of the package, located at [darryldecode/laravelshoppingcart](https://github.com/darryldecode/laravelshoppingcart)

-We have forked this package to update it to Laravel 11 and to add some features and support for newer PHP versions.
+This package was orignally created by [darryldecode](https://github.com/darryldecode) but has since seen almost no updates.
+I have decided to take the old package and transform it into a new package with new features and updates.

+## 📓 License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.